Call Me Mister

-The prioriry deadline for applying for the program is March 1, 2013 for the Fall 2013 semester.
+The priority deadline for applying for the program is March 1, 2017 for the Fall 2017 semester.
 Students interested in participating in the program should do the following:

 - Apply to and be accepted at Coastal Carolina University.
 You can apply online for admission to the University at http://www.coastal.edu/admissions/apply.html.

-- Two typed letters of recommendation: one letter from a high school teacher, guidance counselor, or principal at the high school from which the diploma is earned and one letter from a person of the student's choice who can describe the student's involvement in the community and/or potential for entering the teaching profession.
+b.
+Two letters of recommendation: one letter from an educator or administrator representing the last school attended and one letter from a person of the student's choice who can describe the student's involvement in the community and/or potential for entering the teaching profession.

-- A signed statement certifying that the student is from an underserved, underprivileged or economically disadvantaged background or area.
+e.
+A signed statement from a counselor or school official certifying that the student is from an under-served, underprivileged or economically disadvantaged background or area.

 - You must also complete the FAFSA (Free Application for Federal Student Aid).
 More information is available at http://www.coastal.edu/financialaid/.